 The time of newspeak seems to be upon us.
-George Orwell’s 1984 has topped Amazon’s bestselling list, the sales surging after Kellyanne Conway, adviser to President Donald Trump, used the phrase “alternative facts” in an interview.
+George Orwell’s 1984 has topped Amazon’s bestselling list, the sales surging after Kellyanne Conway, adviser to President Donald Trump, used the phrase “alternative facts” in an interview in early 2017.
 It was in reference to White House press secretary Sean Spicer’s comments about Trump’s inauguration attracting “the largest audience ever”.

 📈A fact is a piece of information presented as having objective reality. https://t.co/gCKRZZm23c